Today’s Symptoms:

 4. Underlying conditions: Some people may already have underlying conditions that predispose them to headaches, migraines, or vertigo, and the car accident may be the cause of these conditions becoming more noticeable.

-The Cervical Spine is THE KEY for treating Headaches, Migraines and Vertigo:
+The Cervical Spine is The Key For Treating Headaches, Migraines and Vertigo

 While WAD is commonly associated with car accidents, there are other types of injuries or activities that can cause these types of injuries, especially in younger individuals.
 Here are some examples: